MetOffice/forest/doc/source/guide.rst

 the code should be as easy as falling off a log, pardon the pun.

-To get ideas on how to contribute, first take a look at the existing issues_ list available.
+To get ideas on how to contribute, first take a look at the existing issues_ list.
 If an issue exists that you would like to work on, go ahead and assign yourself to it or drop a comment so that one of our developers can get in touch.